PEAAS-community/peaas-community/events/spaam3/programme.md

 <sup>1</sup> Frontiers in Evolutionary Zoology, Natural History Museum, University of Oslo, Oslo, 0318, Norway

 The incredible developments in molecular technologies and techniques have made, otherwise invisible, narratives from and about the past accessible.
 However, the fieldâ€™s scientific advancements have overshadowed ethical considerations and concerns.
 In overlooking ethical necessities and frameworks, disengaged research strategies, practices, and interpretations have been implemented.
 Scientists conducting ancient metagenomics must reconceptualize their research processes and goals to respect the human remains being utilized, the ancient contexts they represent, and the descendant and communities of practice of assessed individuals.
 The current drive for more ethical practices within ancient metagenomic research provides the opportunity for realistic and respectful standards to be developed and applied.
 However, collaborative discussions among practitioners and assessment of what specific ethical best practices are, has not been assessed or synthesized.
-The PEAAS conference offers a unique opportunity to present, openly discuss, and begin to develop the fieldâ€™s ethical research standards in a collaborative environment.
+The PAASTA conference offers a unique opportunity to present, openly discuss, and begin to develop the fieldâ€™s ethical research standards in a collaborative environment.
 In discussing ethical expectations, this research aims to synthesize how the ancient metagenomic community understands and wants to improve their research conduct.

 _**Addressing the shifting legacies of US racism through science communication and dialogue**_